open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

+This mapping assumes that the value of this field is consistent across all the LotTenders for a given lot.
+If the values in your data source vary, contact the <a href="mailto:data@open-contracting.org">OCDS Data Support Team</a>.

-<a href="common-operations.md#get-the-lot-for-a-lottender">Get the lot for the lot tender</a> and map to its `.contractTerms.operatorRevenueShare`.
+<a href="common-operations.md#get-the-lot-for-a-lottender">Get the lot for the lot tender</a>, divide by 100 and map the result to the lot's `.contractTerms.operatorRevenueShare`.

 ```xml
 <efac:ContractTerm>